13 Crazy Things Home Depot Employees Have Seen

 Hitching a Ride

 Many Home Depot employees report seeing people hitching a ride on the store’s order pickers (commonly referred to as forklifts).
 One employee even watched someone try to hitch a ride on one of the store’s delivery trucks.
-These are the 13 things Home Depot employees won’t tell you.

 One Home Depot employee reports finding two people having a little too much fun in a store shed that was displayed out in the parking lot.
 The employee writes, “They even lit a candle to set the mood.”
 Here are 20 weird things you can buy at Home Depot.